 At the rear of the building is a small kitchen and a couple of loos, all newly installed and spick and span.
 It’s a lovely building with a comfortable, comforting feel to it – absolutely ideal for a funeral business.

-Ann’s daughter Paula also works part time for the business, and David’s young daughter helps him occasionally as well – it’s very much a family business, and the family feel to the company is reflected in the care that is given to everyone they look after.
+David’s young daughter helps him out occasionally as well – it’s very much a family business, and the family feel to the company is reflected in the care that is given to everyone they look after.

 David prides himself on treating everyone in their care exactly as he would a member of his own family, and the testimonials and hundreds of thank you cards received echo the same words over and over; professional, kind, caring, comforting – all the attributes of an exceptional funeral director.

-The company is a member of the National Association of Funeral Directors, and abides by their code of practice, and David has good connections with other local independent funeral directors, all helping each other out when needed.
+The company is a member of the National Association of Funeral Directors as well as the National Society of Allied and Independent Funeral Directors, and abides by their code of practice, and David has good connections with other local independent funeral directors, all helping each other out when needed.
 If a family want a funeral on a particular date and time and additional staff or vehicles are needed to make this happen, being on good terms with other local companies is essential!

-Many families call in to say hello when they’re passing after the funeral has taken place, which indicates just how comfortable David and Ann make their clients feel.
+Many families call in to say hello when they’re passing after the funeral has taken place, which indicates just how comfortable David and Joanna make their clients feel.